rioniac/CPInstaller/README.md

 CPInstaller
 ===========

 Script files to aid the widget modifications needed for uploading CrashPlayer to yahoo connected tv

+Download the latest binary here: [https://github.com/crashbob/CRASHPlayer/archive/master.zip](https://github.com/crashbob/CRASHPlayer/archive/master.zip)
+Place the zip file, **CPInstall.bat** and **widgetFix.ps1** files in an empty directory.
+Change the NUM variable in **CPInstall.bat** to your own unique number.
+Run **CPInstall.bat**
+You will find your new .widget file inside the CRASHPlayer-master folder.
+Enjoy!

+# MANUAL INSTRUCTIONS
 ```
 To enable know file extensions so you can manually rename (change the file type) the zip file:
 1. Open Explorer to the "Downloads" folder.